Nonstabilizerness dynamics in many-body localized systems: Supplementary material: Nonstabilizerness dynamics in many-body localized systems

 where $\mathcal{M}_2^{\mathrm{sat}}$ is the asymptotic value of the SRE and $\mathcal{M}_2(|\Psi\rangle)$ its value at $t=0$.
 In Fig~\ref{Fig:Anderson}(a), we show $\mathcal{M}_2^{\mathrm{g}}$ throughout the parameter space $(\theta,\phi)$, confirming that the highest variance of the SRE is around $\theta=\pi/2$.

-In particular, the $X$ polarized state gives us the greatest gain.
+In particular, the $X$ polarized state yields the greatest gain.
 To confirm our analytical result, we consider $|\Psi_{X}^{+}\rangle = \bigotimes_{k=1}^{L}|+\rangle$ as the initial state, where $|+\rangle$ is an eigenstate of the $\hat{X}$ operator.
 In this particular case, Eq.~\ref{Eq.SRE_Single} can be written as

 which, in the limit $t\rightarrow \infty$, yields $\mathcal{M}_2 \approx L\log_2(8/7)$.
 In Fig.~\ref{Fig:Anderson}(b), we show a comparison between the analytical solution (dashed red line) and the numerical result (solid black line).
 The analytical solution perfectly describes the behavior of $\mathcal{M}_2$, showing the accuracy of our analytical calculation.
 In a similar spirit, we compare the exact and numerical results for an initial state $|\Psi_T\rangle=\bigotimes_{k=1}^{L}|T\rangle$, where $|T\rangle=(1/\sqrt{2})(|0\rangle + e^{i\pi/4}|1\rangle)$ is the magic state.
-In the disorderless case, $|\Psi_T\rangle$ has the highest SRE of a unentangled state~\cite{Leone2022stabilizer}.
+In the disorderless case, $|\Psi_T\rangle$ has the highest SRE of an unentangled state~\cite{Leone2022stabilizer}.
 Here, however, the initial spin precession quickly decreases its SRE value, leading to a saturation value that significantly differs from its initial value, as shown in Fig.~\ref{Fig:Anderson}(c).